Results matter. Explore the compelling strategic and operational gains our customers have made using Centric PLM.

-Today, all product information is now housed in one accessible place, product development visibility and efficiencies are significantly improved, data accuracy is up and work duplication is reduced—what Four Hands required to continue on their growth trajectory.
-How did they achieve this feat?
+Today, all product information is housed in one accessible place, product development visibility and efficiencies are significantly improved, data accuracy is up and work duplication is reduced.
+What drove this transformation?

 Founded in 1996 and headquartered in Austin, Texas, Four Hands has offices in China, Vietnam, India and Indonesia.
-They design and manufacture home furnishings for living room, bedroom, dining room, office and outdoor.
-They have enjoyed rapid growth, especially over the past few years with over 500 employees, 10,000+ active customers, 100+ active suppliers and 5,000+ active SKUs.
-Their furniture is sold through multiple channels, from major furnishings retailers to small boutiques and e-commerce.
+The company designs and manufactures home furnishings for living room, bedroom, dining room, office and outdoor.
+They have been growing rapidly, especially over the past few years.
+Today, they have more than 500 employees, 10,000+ active dealers, 100+ active suppliers and 5,000+ active SKUs.
+Their wares are sold through multiple channels, from major furnishings retailers to small boutiques and, of course, e-comm.